NickGrunert/master-thesis/modules/03_truth_compare.typ

     The intersection over union (IoU) metric is a quantitative measure of the overlap between two segments.
     Although the algorithm is frequently employed for bounding box comparisons @iou3, it is also capable of performing a pixel-wise set comparison on the two surfaces.
     The resulting score is calculated by dividing the area of intersection by the area of union, as demonstrated in @formula:iou.
-    This calculation provides a quantitative metric of the degree of similarity between two segments.
+    This calculation provides a quantitative metric that measures the degree of similarity between two segments.
     A value of 1 indicates a perfect match, while a value of 0 indicates no overlap.
     Furthermore, it imposes a penalty on either of the two segments if their respective areas fall outside the boundaries of the other segment.

     It is acknowledged that @formula:iou2 is an alternative calculation approach that does not operate via set operations but via the confusion matrix.
     The implementation of this would, in principle, be a rational course of action, given the subsequent section's introduction of the metrics within the formula.
-However, this approach was not adopted.
+However, this approach was not adopted, as it would not lead to an improvement of the algorithms calculational efficiency that would rectify the work required to realize it.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     The following code shows a simple implementation of the IoU calculation.